robden820/FluidSim/README.md

 To do:
  - Pressure update results in NaN pressures.
  - Add weights to interpolation to/from grid.
+ - Parallel computing.
+ - - oneTBB
- - Parallel computing -> oneTBB - in progress.
+ - - CUDA: to do.
  - Faster linear algebra -> Eigen?